 We can objectively review completed investigations and cases that have been finalised before a court or discipline tribunal.
 Looking at the evidence gathered and decisions made we will reach conclusions on the conduct of the investigation and any subsequent proceedings and make recommendations, where appropriate, for improvements which might include changes to policies, procedures and training.

-Case study - Review work for a PCC
+Case study - Review for a University

 We can provide input to training courses on a variety of legal and criminal justice topics to audiences ranging from UK professionals to overseas visitors.
 Training can be delivered in traditional face to face venues, or using technology such as Skype and Facetime, which is ideal for shorter inputs.

-Case study - Training Service for China
+Case study - Training Service for Nigerian Prosecutors

 We can provide advice on matters that are require a mixture of legal, practical, leadership and managerial input.
 This can be of critical importance when deciding whether or not to commence an investigation, and how best to conduct the investigation and any subsequent proceedings.
 We can also advise on policy matters with legal and jurisdictional matters.